heiswayi/todo/README.md

-# todo
+# A Weekly TODO Journal

-A browser-based weekly todo journal where the data live in your own browser's Local Storage.
+This is a simple browser-based app for a weekly TODO journal where the data live in your own browser's Local Storage.